InsurChain/p2p/README.md

-# p2p
+# p2p network
-The basic network communication protocol applied to the nodes of blockchains for digital encrypted token
+The basic network communication protocol applied to the nodes of blockchains for digital encrypted token.